The Curse of the House of Atreus is one of the most well known and disturbing family curses in all of Greek mythology.

 The story actually didn’t start with Atreus, but by the time Atreus was born, the curse was obvious to all.
-It started with Pelops, who was the son of Tantalus, who was one of the many sons of Zeus.
+It started with Pelops, who was the son of Tantalus, who was, in turn, one of the many sons of Zeus.

 However, with the king suddenly out of the way, Pelops retracted his promise and ordered the man killed.
 Facing death, the servant cursed Pelops and his entire line.
 He even sent the curse backward to include Pelops’ father Tantalus.
 Tantalus made it easy to be on the receiving end.

 He questioned the Olympic gods’ omniscience.
-As a test, he decided to slay his son — who was now King Pelops — and feed him to the gods, pretending the flesh was from an ox.
+As a test, he decided to slay his son, who was now King Pelops, and feed him to the gods, pretending the flesh was that of an ox.